In Conversation with Elena Paulumbo-Mosca (one of Yves Klein’s Models)

 Edge Hill University is sponsoring the Yves Klein exhibition as part of its partnership with Tate Liverpool which gives students and staff free admission to all exhibitions.
 The University’s Institute for Creative Enterprise will be hosting In Conversation about Yves Klein on campus on February 22nd.
 Find out more about this event here.

 Date: Saturday 26th November 2016

 Programme: 2.00pm – 3.00pm

 Wednesday 22nd February 2017, 6.30pm

-Tate Liverpool and Edge Hill University’s Institute for Creative Enterprise (ICE) present a public event to discuss the Tate exhibition ‘YVES KLEIN‘, with guest speaker Darren Pih, curator at Tate Liverpool.
+Tate Liverpool and Edge Hill University’s Institute for Creative Enterprise (ICE) present a public event to discuss the Tate exhibition.
+‘YVES KLEIN‘, with guest speaker Darren Pih, curator at Tate Liverpool.
 Yves Klein is considered a major figure in post-war European art.
 He was the leading member of the French artistic movement of Nouveau réalisme founded in 1960 by art critic Pierre Restany.
 Klein was a pioneer in the development of performance art, and is seen as an inspiration to, and as a forerunner of, Minimal art, as well as Pop art.
 The event will take place at Edge Hill University’s Ormskirk Campus.
-More Information and Registration
+Event Information

 TATE LIVERPOOL EXHIBITION: YVES KLEIN

 A major figure of post war art, Yves Klein (1928–1962) is renowned for his dazzling monochrome paintings and for pioneering new attitudes on the relationship between art and life.
 This will be the first UK exhibition in over twenty years, exploring in-depth the full range of his work.

 See how Judo influenced movement and colour in Yves Klein’s work.